pymupdf/PyMuPDF/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Some object types contain additional data apart from their object definition.
 Examples are images, fonts, embedded files or commands describing the appearance of a page.

 Objects of these types are called "stream objects".
 PyMuPDF allows reading an object's stream via method :meth:`Document.xrefStream` with the object's :data:`xref` as an argument.
-And it is also possible to write back a modified version of a stream using :meth:`Document.updatefStream`.
+And it is also possible to write back a modified version of a stream using :meth:`Document.updateStream`.

 Assume that the following snippet wants to read all streams of a PDF for whatever reason::